Manowar: Kings of Metal MMXIV (2013–2014)

-Upcoming twelfth studio album, Logan's arrest, and continued touring (2015–present)
+Logan's arrest and continued touring (2015–present)

-On May 22, 2015, Manowar announced that they were currently working on a new studio album that was set to be released in early 2016.
-This album was not released, and instead they went to Europe in early 2016 for the "Gods and Kings World Tour 2016" which included their first concerts in Slovakia, Latvia and Belarus.
+On May 22, 2015, Manowar announced that they were working on a new studio album that was set to be released in early 2016.
+No record came out, however, and instead, the band traveled to Europe in early 2016 for the Gods and Kings World Tour 2016, which included their first concerts in Slovakia, Latvia, and Belarus.

-On May 25, 2016, the band announced that they would embark on their next world tour dubbed "The Final Battle".
-They would later recruit drummer Marcus Castellani from the tribute band Kings of Steel as their drummer for the tour.
+On May 25, 2016, the band announced that they would embark on their next world tour, dubbed the Final Battle.
+They recruited drummer Marcus Castellani from the Brazilian tribute band Kings of Steel for the tour.

-On October 25, 2018, it was revealed that guitarist Karl Logan was arrested on August 9 in Charlotte, North Carolina, for allegedly possessing child pornography and was charged with six counts of third-degree exploitation of a minor ultimately resulting in a conviction and a prison sentence.
-Manowar issued a statement shortly after saying that Logan would not perform with them.
+On October 25, 2018, it was revealed that guitarist Karl Logan was arrested on August 9 in Charlotte, North Carolina, for allegedly possessing child pornography and was charged with six counts of third-degree exploitation of a minor, ultimately resulting in a conviction and a prison sentence.
+Manowar issued a statement shortly after, saying that Logan would not perform with them any longer.
 They then said that their upcoming album and tour would not be affected.
 Following Logan's arrest, former guitarist David Shankle expressed interest in rejoining the band.

 On January 1, 2019, Manowar announced that guitarist E. V. Martel would join them on their tour.
-On March 22, 2019, the band announced that they would release a trilogy of EP's based upon The Final Battle World Tour.
-The first EP, The Final Battle I, was released on March 29 in an exclusive pre-sale at the merchandise booth in Frankfurt and also during the European shows.
-It was then released on iTunes worldwide that day.
-The EP was digitally and physically released on May 30.
-Former HammerFall and Yngwie Malmsteen drummer Anders Johansson was announced as the new live drummer shortly after and made his debut at the March 25 show in Brno.
-Despite the tour's name, bassist Joey DeMaio dismissed any claims of Manowar's retirement, mainly due to the fans' demands to have them continue to perform.
+On March 22, the band stated that they would release a trilogy of EPs based upon the Final Battle world tour.
+The first one, The Final Battle I, came out on March 29 in an exclusive pre-sale at the merchandise booth in Frankfurt and also during European shows.
+It was then issued on iTunes worldwide.
+Former HammerFall and Yngwie Malmsteen drummer Anders Johansson was announced as the new live drummer shortly after and made his debut at the March 25 show in Brno, Czechia.
+Despite the tour's name, bassist Joey DeMaio dismissed any claims of Manowar's retirement, mainly due to fans' demands to have them continue to perform.